 The STC Mullion Seal closes the gap between a window and wall partition to stop sound from traveling trough these spaces.

-The Acoustic Sleeper is an integral part of UL Designs for 1-hour fire-resistant floor/ceiling construction:
+The Acoustic Sleeper is an integral part of UL Designs for 1-hour and 2-hour fire-resistant floor/ceiling construction:

 The pads and wood panel subfloor install over the floor sheathing and substitute for acoustic mats and gypsum cement underlayment, at much less cost, higher performance, and better comfort underfoot.